WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 But there is a 7-day free demo account to try the premium features.
 No credit card is required.

-The demo account allows you to assess Gravity forms features to see if it’s the right web form builder for you.
+The demo account allows you to assess Gravity Form’s features and determine whether it’s the right web form builder for you.

 You can access the demo account from this link.